oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 Verifiable Credential is no longer valid.
 See [@!RFC7519] for more information.
 * `cnf`
-    * REQUIRED when Cryptographic Holder Binding is to be supported.
+    * REQUIRED when Cryptographic Key Binding is to be supported.
 Contains the confirmation method as defined in [@!RFC7800].
 It SHOULD contain a JWK as defined in Section 3.2 of [@!RFC7800] and in this case, the `kid` (Key ID) member MUST be present in the JWK.
-For Cryptographic Holder Binding, the Holder Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
+For Cryptographic Key Binding, the Key Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
 * `type`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `IdentityCredential`, as defined in (#type-claim).